Want to save this?

 Recipe Testers’ Reviews

 Making this French onion brisket will transport you through time.
 For us, it brought back memories of arriving at my grandmother’s house after hours in the car.
-She’d welcome us into the house and you were greeted by the smell of slow cooking beef, often times a pot roast, and that seductive smell was the only thing you could think about until dinner.
+She’d welcome us into the house and you were greeted by the smell of slow cooking beef, oftentimes a Sunday pot roast, and that seductive smell was the only thing you could think about until dinner.
 Cooking this took me back to being that little kid at grandma’s house.

 It is a testament to why everyone needs to know how to braise: with just a handful of ingredients (ok, maybe a lot more than just a handful of onions) and a few simple steps, it showcases how time can transform something humble into something memorable.
 It is a pot full of love and comfort, meltingly-tender beef and jammy onions, and was exactly what we needed on this cool September evening.
-We served it with buttermilk mashed potatoes and green beans.
+We served it with buttermilk mashed potatoes and sautéed green beans.

 When distributing leftovers throughout the neighborhood, one of my neighbors with a long history of brisket making inquired for the recipe to replace theirs.
 It’s just that good.